aarthy-22/ece-143/README.md

 We compared the rankings of different agencies over the years to see how different countries have performed in different rankings.
 The rankings all agreed on USA as the country with the largest number of top ranked universities but there were differences for all other countries.
 [Top 100 rankings of different ranking agencies over time](https://aarthy-22.github.io/ece-143/charts/line_chart.html)

+From the chart above, Germany have a trand of increase over years and it is also associated with its educational spending.

 Comparing educational spending of the country and the number of top 100 ranked universities in a country, we found some trends in certain cases but nothing conclusive, [Educational spending vs rankings](https://aarthy-22.github.io/ece-143/charts/expenditure-rankings.html)